Vonage/vivid-3/libs/components/src/lib/card/README.md

 ```

 ### Meta
-The meta slot is for action content in the card header.
+The meta slot is for action content in the card header
 .

 ```html preview